bulikkk/FinalProject/README.md

 Easy web game about manageing your own football team.

 <h3>Nice, clear interface</h3>
 <p>It's not very complicated to play.
-All rules are written on the Main Page and you can easyli come back I check what to do.</p>
+All rules are written on the Main Page and you can easyli come back and check what to do.</p>
 <p>At the beginning you have to Log In or Register (if you do not have an account).
 All personal informations are saved to database ONLY for Logging process.</p>

 <h3>Rules</h3>